 When prioritizing capital investments for the TIP, the MPO uses its project evaluation criteria to assess how well each project funded with Regional Target dollars may help maintain or modernize the MPO's roadway infrastructure.
 The MPO's policy has been to not use Regional Target funds for projects that only resurface pavement.
 However, the MPO does fund roadway reconstruction projects that include pavement improvements in addition to other design elements.
 The MPO uses IRI information and data provided by project proponents to identify substandard pavement and awards points to projects that will improve these pavements.
-13 Similarly, the MassDOT Bridge Program remains the region's primary funding source for replacement or rehabilitation of substandard bridges, but the MPO's Regional Target investments also contribute modestly to bridge improvements.
+Similarly, the MassDOT Bridge Program remains the primary funding source for replacement or rehabilitation of substandard bridges, but the MPO's Regional Target investments also contribute modestly to bridge improvements.
 The MPO awards points to candidate TIP projects that include improvements for substandard bridges.
 Projects funded with Regional Target dollars also improve traffic signal equipment or sidewalk infrastructure; enable improved emergency response; or improve the resiliency of the transportation system to extreme weather conditions.
-Projects that improve emergency response are identified using the MPO's TIP project selection criteria; MPO staff awards points to projects that improve evacuation or diversion routes or that improve access routes to or near emergency support locations.
-Similarly, MPO staff uses TIP project selection criteria to identify projects that improve the ability to respond to extreme conditions.
-Staff awards points in this category to projects that improve a facility's ability to function in instances of flooding, sea level rise, or seismic activity; address critical transportation infrastructure; protect freight network elements; or implement hazard mitigation or climate adaptation plans.